TayThorian/MasterBookVault/README.md

 ## Free League Publishing
 - FLFFBL014 - Crypt of the Mellified Mage
 - MUH051557 - The Spire of Quetzel
+- - The World of Symbaroum
+- - The Throne of Thorns I
 ## Iron Crown Enterprises
 - ICE2210 - Middle-Earth Adventure Guidebook II
 - ICE2300 - Angmar - Land of the Witch King